A Streetcar Named Desire-1951

 Aging southern belle Blanche DuBois (Vivien Leigh) has lost her valuable southern plantation and flees her aristocratic livelihood to New Orleans to live with her working-class sister Stella (Kim Hunter) and brother-in-law Stanley Kowalski (Marlon Brando).

-Leigh undoubtedly is cast because of her star power at that time dives full-steam ahead into the role and gives the perfect blend of pathos and courage adding the most complexity.
+Leigh was undoubtedly cast because of her star power at the time.
+She dives full steam ahead into the role and delivers the perfect blend of pathos and courage, adding the most complexity.

 Hopelessness and depression are commonalities as director Elia Kazan creates a film that grasps his audience and never lets go.